What is a Scale Length?

 Scale length and tone

 The scale length also has sonic implications connected with acoustic instruments.
-A shorter scale acoustic guitar often produces a “woody” tone with an overall warm timbre, while a longer scale is perceived as having more power overall, with increased clarity and distinction in the bass registers.
+A shorter scale acoustic guitar often produces a quieter “woody” tone with an overall warm timbre, while a longer scale instrument is perceived as having more overall power – a combination of volume and projection – with increased clarity and distinction in the bass registers.
 Both sounds are valid, and historically it is not without precedent for a manufacturer to issue two models of guitars whose main difference is scale length (i.e. Martin’s 000 and OM models) or offer the same model with long or short scale as an option (Ramirez concert classicals).

 Here’s an image of three instruments with different scale lengths.
 On the left, the Fender Precision Bass has a 34″ scale, the Kentucky mandolin in the center has a 13.86″ scale, and the Kay Thin Twin is 26″.